CattyMeowy/swifticat.github.io/genericrules.md

 - Posting content with real life violence is not permitted.
 Violence from live action movies cannot be explicitly violent or gory.
 Do not post anything with or referencing sexual violence.
 - Content with sexual humor must not be explicit.
 Do not post sex scenes or sexual sounds.
 Do not post sexually suggestive images intended to arouse the viewer.
 - Please do not post hate propaganda.
 Every member should be welcome here without any judgement.
+- Nudity is only allowed if it is part of a historical artwork or it is incidental animal nudity.
 - Don't post content that contains:
      - Detailed instruction or promotion in matters of crime or violence.
      - Depictions of rape.